 The Citi Double Cash is one of the best flat rate credit cards around.
 It was introduced in the Fall of 2014 to rave reviews and has been a favorite ever since.
 The Double Cash has no annual fee, which makes it a great foundational card and long-term keeper.

 In September 2019, Citi announced that the Citi Double Cash would start earning Thank You (TY) points like the Rewards +.
 However, points earned can be transferred to a premium Citi card and then transferred to one of Citi’s transfer partners.
 This is similar to how the Chase Ultimate Rewards “ecosystem” works.

-The Citi Double Cash is known for its 2x (2%) flat rate on all purchases.
+The Citi Double Cash is known for earning 2x TY points (or 2% cash back) on all purchases.
 However, you do not earn the full 2x points upon making a purchase like with most other credit cards.
 Instead, you earn one point (or 1% cash back) upon purchase and another point (or 1% cash back) upon paying your bill.

 Unfortunately, the Double Cash Card does not have a sign-up bonus.
 This is common among high earning flat rate cards such as the American Express Blue Business Plus.
 A lack of sign-up bonus makes cards like the Double Cash great long-term keeper cards because you must use them for a long time to earn cash back that’s the equivalent of a sign-up bonus.

 Personally, I prefer cards with a slightly lower earning rate (or different earning structure) and a higher bonus.
 This is because you can get the bonus money upfront.
 For example, the Chase Freedom Unlimited has a sign-up bonus worth 20,000 Ultimate Rewards (UR) points (or $200 cash back).
 And the minimum spend requirement is just $500.
 Earning the same $200 with the Double Cash Card requires you to spend $10,000 and pay it back in full.
 That’s 20 times more money for the same bonus!